| | | | | | | | | |

 • Palak paneer with frozen spinach is an economical and accessible way to make effortless spinach curry if fresh spinach isn’t available.
 Chopped or whole frozen spinach is suitable; use the same quantity, or slightly more, than fresh spinach.
 It can be cooked directly from frozen or thawed in the microwave.

 • Palak paneer with tofu is an excellent vegan alternative to the traditional curry.
-Tofu is similar to paneer — it’s mild and actively absorbs the intense flavors of the sauce.
+Tofu is similar to paneer — it’s mild and actively absorbs the intense flavours of the sauce.
 Opt for extra firm tofu (homemade tofu is best!).

 • Palak paneer with canned spinach/ tinned spinach is another affordable way to make this recipe.